Get a Wet Pet

 • Nets (e.g., the netting used to package onions)

-• Two bowls or tanks of water
+• Two bowls of water

-• Plastic bags with water for the fish
+• Small plastic bags filled with water

 • Pet store sign

-• Letter cards
+• Word-building cards*

 • Did You Get a Wet Pet? target text